Centre for Forensic Neuroscience

 By Dr Keith Ashcroft | Principal Forensic Polygraph Examiner | Centre for Forensic Neuroscience

-Factors that can affect the cost include:
+Factors that may affect the individually quoted fee include:

 • The nature and complexity of the issue